naepre/BINF4241-group29/Assignment_5/README.md

         + You can only choose one of the four card colors.
         + You cannot skip this action.

-B. What it should do with the inputs, and what it should not.
+### B. What it should do with the inputs, and what it should not.

+Note: For accepted behaviour/input we denoted it with a '+' for declined behaviour/input with a '-'

     Set-Up

       a.
 Set Number of Players
+        + The program should generate as many players as it was told.
+        - It should not generate any different number of players and it should not generate them more than once per game.

       b.
 Set Players
         b.1.
 Put in a Playername
+          + The program should assign the given String to the chosen player as its name.
+          - The program should only assign one name to one player.
+Not one name to multiple players or multiple names to one player.

         b.2.
 Put in a Playerage
+          + The program should assign the given integer to the chosen player as its age.
+          - The program should only assign one age to one player.
+Not one input age to multiple players or multiple ages to one player.
+            Note: The age of the players can be the same.
       c.
 Set Score
       d.
 Accept Score